seguinleo/WindowsBestPractices/README.md

 **Nvidia/AMD panel changes:**
 * Display: select the highest possible refresh rate, choose the highest possible output colour depth (10bpc or more), select "No scaling"
 * 3D settings: select "Use the advanced 3D image settings", low latency mode to "On", prefer maximum performance, enable G-SYNC + V-SYNC + limit FPS to 2 below screen refresh rate to avoid screen tearing (144Hz screen → limit to 142FPS).
-> __WARNING__ If you enable V-SYNC in the Nvidia/AMD panel, you have to disable it in all your games settings to avoid incompatibilities!
+> **Warning** If you enable V-SYNC in the Nvidia/AMD panel, you have to disable it in all your games settings to avoid incompatibilities!
 * Video: choose "full" dynamic range

 **Overclock your graphic card:** overclocking allows you to increase the clock frequency of the graphics card and thus have more performance in the game.
 However, the temperature of the card may increase.
 Personally I use [Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) and [Kombustor](https://msikombustor.com/).
 I like Kombustor because it allows to scan the number of artifacts (you have to check the box on the menu and choose your native resolution).
 I consider an overclock to be stable if the temperature of the graphics card does not exceed 85°C (185F) and Kombustor detects **no** artifacts in at least 10 minutes.
 Then try on a very resource-intensive game to verify that the system is stable over time